-Chancellor Merkel: Germany's shrewd survivor
+Angela Merkel: Germany's shrewd political survivor

 Protesters in Greece and Spain blamed Germany for imposing fiscal austerity, occasionally likening Mrs Merkel to Hitler.

-Germany's resilience, low unemployment and healthy export for years boosted her popularity at home, where she was widely seen as a safe pair of hands in tough times.
+Germany's resilience, low unemployment and healthy exports for years boosted her popularity at home, where she was widely seen as a safe pair of hands in tough times.

 In 2013, her FDP coalition partner failed to win a single seat, leading Mrs Merkel to return to a coalition with the SPD.